 If you enjoy solving problems, that's one of the best things about being a programmer.
-You can create solutions that help businesses deliver successful outcomes to their customers, which generates more customer satisfaction and profit for companies.
+You can create solutions that help businesses deliver successful customer outcomes, generating more customer satisfaction and profit for companies.

 What's even better is coming up with your own solution and building your own application.
-Many coders take on side projects that help them have fun coding whenever their careers get stressful.
+Many coders take on side projects that help them enjoy coding whenever their careers get stressful.

 Now, you can work with several frameworks and applications.
 You can even take on the enormous amounts of open source applications on the market, which builds on your creativity and desire to learn more.

-A proud moment is when you see your software in action and when you see people use it as a benefit to their everyday lives.
-It can be a cloud application, an API, or just a small desktop app — but it's always good to see people using something that you had a hand in creating.
+A proud moment is when you see your software in action and when you see people use it to benefit their everyday lives.
+It can be a cloud application, an API, or just a small desktop app, but it's always good to see people using something that you had a hand in creating.

 It's Not all Glamorous.
 You'll Need to Buckle Down.

 Hollywood tends to make coding appear to be a glamorous profession.
 Studio producers make it seem like you spend days hacking into the FBI and creating programs that take off, like Facebook and Twitter.
 However, there is much more monotony and stress than Hollywood lets on.